dkress59/notification-system/src/components/toast-notification/readme.md

 ### `dismiss() => Promise<void>`

-Entirely dismisses the toast entirely from the DOM
+Entirely dismisses the toast from the DOM

 #### Returns